 - Divide your weight in pounds by 2.2 to get your weight in kilograms (kg)

-- Multiply your weight in kg. by the recommended amount of protein in gm. for your CKD stage
+- Multiply your weight in kg by the recommended amount of protein in grams (gm) for your CKD stage

 Protein calculation for someone who weighs 150 pounds (lbs) with CKD stage 1:

-Therefore, a person who weighs 150 pounds who has CKD stage 1 should aim to eat 54.5 grams of protein per day to stay healthy.
+Therefore, a person who weighs 150 lbs who has CKD stage 1 should aim to eat 54.5 gm of protein per day to stay healthy.

 Types of proteins

 Proteins give your body the fuel it needs to have energy.
 Choosing proteins that provide good nutrition without adding unwanted fat is the best option.
 Foods that are high in protein without unwanted fat are considered ‘lean proteins’.

 Examples of lean proteins include: